 Dreads shouldn’t be exposed to heat too often as this increases the chance of your hair falling out which could turn into gradual hair loss.

 Using oils on your hair and scalp is very important if you have dreads.

-They have anti-inflammatory and moisturising properties which helps with skin irritation, dry scalp, and even prevents infections caused by bacteria and fungus.
+They have anti-inflammatory and moisturizing properties which help with skin irritation, dry scalp, and even prevent infections caused by bacteria and fungus.

 Some essential oils that you could try are peppermint, tea tree, and lavender.

 Make sure to always dilute them with a carrier oil before putting them on your skin!

 Use Natural Moisturisers Such as Water And Aloe Vera

 Natural moisturizers such as Aloe Vera are very gentle and kind to the hair and scalp as they are chemical-free.